AndronixApp/andronix-docs-next/content/en/desktop-environments/desktop-environments.md

 In simpler terms, a **desktop environment is the Graphical User Interface (GUI) that you interact with**.
 Icons, menus, menu bars and all the visual things come under a DE.

+<iframe width="560" height="315" src="https://www.youtube.com/embed/2sBsxrWD9to" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 ## What Desktop Environemnts does Andronix offer?

 Andronix has the support of almost all the major DE(s) that the current Linux community has.
 These include **XFCE**, **LXQT**, **LXDE**.

-<alert type="warning">The availability of Desktop Environments vary through out different distros.</alert>
+<alert type="warning">The availability of Desktop Environments vary throughout different distros.</alert>

 ### Desktop Environment List